 Any male or female young adult who meets these requirements may apply.

 The Phoenix Police Department's Explorer Post 2906 meets every Tuesday of each month 6:30 PM, with exception to any 5th Wednesday.
-Locations may vary depending on various training needs.
+Locations may vary depending on the type of training.

-(except during June and July).
+All perspective Explorers need to call 602-534-6334 for information on upcoming orientations.
 If you meet the qualifications for an Explorer, you will receive an application form, background form, and a study guide for the entrance exam.
-The meetings generally last from one and a half to two hours.
-At this orientation an Explorer advisor will meet with you to answer any questions you might have and help you with the application process.
+An Explorer Advisor will meet with you to answer any questions you might have and help you with the application process.

-On the 3rd Wednesdayof the month the background packet, entrance exam, and fingerprints will be completed.
+Your background packet, entrance exam, and fingerprints will be reviewed.
 After the successful completion of the exam and background process, you will become an Explorer Recruit.
 The Recruit will be placed on probation for three months.
 During the probation period you must attend all meetings and compete 8 hours of community service each month

 The Phoenix Police Department provides an effective Law Enforcement Explorer Post for young adults through six experience areas: